odpi/egeria-connector-xtdb/site/docs/migrating/run-migration.md

     The node is at version -1, while latest is 2 -- migrating...
     ```

-### 5. Start the connector
+## 5. Start the connector

 Once the previous (in-place upgrade) command completes, you should now be able to start your
 connector.
-See the [Getting started](../getting-started/index.md) section for more details.
+See the [Getting started](../getting-started/setup.md) section for more details.

-## Change log

-There should be no need to actually understand these details, as the connector (and migration)
-will handle them for you.
-However, for the interested reader, the following changes were made to
-the storage layer in the specified release:

-### 2.9

-- `InstanceAuditHeaderMapping` no longer separates the type GUID and supertype GUIDs, but places all such
-  information into a single vector (for improved search performance)
-- `RelationshipMapping` no longer has separate properties for each entity proxy, but stores them as a vector:
-  this retains their ordering, but allows relationships to be more efficiently searched from either related entity